 Tooele is a medium-sized city located in the state of Utah.
 With a population of 33,157 people and seven constituent neighborhoods, Tooele is the 22nd largest community in Utah.

-Tooele is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Tooele is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Tooele is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Tooele who work in office and administrative support (16.22%), management occupations (8.52%), and sales jobs (8.37%).
+There are especially a lot of people living in Tooele who work in office and administrative support (16.45%), management occupations (9.36%), and sales jobs (8.13%).

+Tooele is a somewhat ethnically-diverse city.
 The people who call Tooele home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Tooele residents report their race to be White, followed by Native American.
 Tooele also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.68% of the city’s residents.
+People of Hispanic or Latino origin account for 13.78% of the city’s residents.
 Important ancestries of people in Tooele include German, Irish, Scottish, and Danish.

 The most common language spoken in Tooele is English.
-Other important languages spoken here include Spanish and Tagalog.
+Other important languages spoken here include Spanish and German.